Follow by Email

 שמיני לעודף שמחה לראות / לנענע שמיני בעשותו נוראות

-In fact, we are already familiar with the rain angel from another context in the Sukkot Machzor.
+In fact, we are already familiar with the "angel of rain" from another context in the Sukkot Machzor.
 He is mentioned in the opening line of Tefillat Geshem, recited on Shemini Azeret: אף ברי אותת שם שר מטר – “The prince of rain has been

 named Af Beri.”
-Although we do not address him directly, the שר מטר was clearly seen by Eleazar Ha-Kalir, the prayer's circa-seventh-century composer, as a prominent force in bringing rain.
+Even if not addressed directly, the שר מטר was clearly seen by Eleazar Ha-Kalir, the prayer's circa-seventh-century composer, as a prominent force in bringing rain.

-When thinking about such theories regarding the origins of religious practices, it is important to distinguish between origin and meaning.
-Whatever the historical origin of a practice, its meaning is far more significant for the religious person.
+When considering such theories regarding the origins of religious practices, it is important not to confuse origin with meaning.
+Whatever the historical origin (real or presumed) of a practice, its meaning is far more significant - at least to those observing it.
 Meaning is highly subjective and can come from a variety of sources.
-For some, knowledge of the origin of a practice can enrich its meaning.
-But meaning should not be seen as a function only of origin.
-The fields of ta'ame ha-mitzvot and ta'ame ha-minhagim are dynamic and open to a wide range of creative thought because they deal not so much with origins as with meaning, which changes with time and place.
+For some, meaning and origin are intertwined: Insight into the origin of a practice may indeed enrich its meaning.
+But historical origin need not exclude other variables from the determination of meaning.
+Over the centuries, ta'ame ha-mitzvot and ta'ame ha-minhagim have been highly dynamic and open to widely varying creative interpretation precisely because they deal not so much with origin as with meaning, which changes with time and place.

 No comments: